entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - **References.** Gross (1932); Denison (1978); Stensiö (1963).

 [*Placolepis budawangensis*](https://deepbone.cn/public/#/explor?s_id=2471&functionId=Deepbone_header_searchResultOpen) Ritchie 1984
-> Lower or Middle Frasnian, 382.7,  375.7
+> **Geological range.** Lower or Middle Frasnian, 382.7,  375.7

-> East Gondwanan

-> - Budawang Range, Yalwal, Australia.
+> - **Occurrence.** Budawang Range, Yalwal, Australia.
+> - **Holotype and referred specimens.** Ritchie (1984).
+> - **Diagnosis.** See Ritchie (1984).
+> - **Remark.** In the reconstruction of *Placolepis* by Ritchie (1984), the median ventral plates, including both the anterior and posterior median ventral plates, were considered absent.
+However, Ritchie (2005) subsequently suggested that the rounded anteromesial corners of the anterior ventrolateral plates indicate the presence of an anterior median ventral plate, although he was unable to locate or identify such an element among the dissociated material of *Placolepis*.
-> - Ritchie, 1984.
+> - **References.** Ritchie, 1984.

 [*Plourdosteus canadensis*](https://deepbone.cn/public/#/explor?s_id=2659&functionId=Deepbone_header_searchResultOpen) (Woodward, 1892)
 > middle Frasnian, 379.2, 375.7